viktorvoltz/banking_api/README.md

 ## features

 USERS CAN;
-Login
+Login,
-Deposit
+Deposit,
-Withdraw
+Withdraw,
-Transfer to other users
+Transfer to other users,
-See transaction record
+See transaction record.

 ADMIN CAN;
-Add users
+Add users,
-Delete users
+Delete users,
-Reverse transaction
+Reverse transactions,
-Disable a user account
+Disable a user account.

 ## endpoints
 to test connection to network and database.